Checkmk/ansible-collection-checkmk.general/roles/agent/README.md

 | `get-package-facts` | Get package facts, used in the role. |
 | `enable-xinetd` | Enable xinetd on hosts with systemd prior to version 220. |

+You can use Ansible to skip tasks, or only run certain tasks by using these tags.

 ## Dependencies

 <!-- A list of other roles hosted on Galaxy should go here, plus any details in regards to parameters that may need to be set for other roles, or variables that are used from other roles. -->